fiberplane/fp/docs/developer_guide.md

 ## Prefer simplicity

-A command that does one thing and does it good, is better than a command that does lots of things but is hard to understand.
+A command that does one thing and does it well, is better than a command that does lots of things but is hard to understand.
 This also applies to arguments.
-If a argument has lots of different usages it requires that the user carefully reads the usage doc, but it better to separate this into separate arguments.
+If an argument has lots of different usages it requires that the user carefully reads the usage doc, but it is better to separate this into separate arguments.
 By utilizing mutual exclusive arguments in clap it is not possible to have the user supply both.

-Of course it is not possible to always adhere to this.
+Of course it is not possible to always adhere to this and some more complex scenario's are required.

 ## Interactive usage